dahachm/epam.devops-hometask/10/HOMETASK.md

   2) This option is useful if to disable SElinux permanently is needed.

-     We can edit kernel comman line in grub configuration file:
+     We can edit kernel command line in grub configuration file:

      ```
      # vi /etc/default/grub